Trustees and Staff

 Miles Morland is still hoping to find out what he is going to do when he grows up.
 He spent the first half of his “career” working for people like Morgan Stanley.
 In 1989 he chucked that up and began nosing around places where it was unwise to drink the tap water.
 This led to the formation of two companies, Blakeney Management, and DPI, to invest in Africa and the Middle East.
 After some stupid mistakes they have done well with the result that Miles now has more money than he needs.
 He is using that to fund the Foundation.
 He also writes books and rides over-powered motorbikes round faraway countries.
 Two daughters and one ex-wife.
 He lives on a houseboat on the Thames and is a happy man.

-Mathilda Edwards worked for a Member of Parliament for four years as a researcher.
-After four years, she left to pursue a long held ambition to work in the literary world.
+Mathilda Edwards worked for a Member of Parliament for four years as a researcher, leaving to pursue a long held ambition to work in the literary world.
 Having gained experience with Penguin, Bloomsbury and the Eve White Literary Agency, Mathilda joined the Miles Morland Foundation, for a job which combined her love of the written word with a long held interest in the continent of Africa.

-Michela Wrong has spent nearly two decades reporting on Africa.
+Michela Wrong has spent nearly two decades reporting on and writing about Africa.
 As a Reuters correspondent, based in first Cote d'Ivoire and former Zaire, she covered the turbulent events of the mid 1990s.
 She then moved to Kenya, where she became Africa correspondent for the Financial Times.
 In 2000 she published her first book, “In the Footsteps of Mr Kurtz”, the story of Mobutu Sese Seko.
-Her second book, “I didn’t do it for you”, focused on the Red Sea nation of Eritrea.
+Her second book, “I Didn’t Do It For You”, focused on the Red Sea nation of Eritrea.
 Her third book, “It’s Our Turn to Eat”, tracks the story of Kenyan whistleblower John Githongo.
 Her first novel, “Borderlines”, was published in August 2016.

 Tasha Morland is an artist, an interior designer, a traveller, and the mother of two young children.